Under unix if you attempt to run APT remotely and do not have your DISPLAY variable set correctly, you will get this message:

 Case 1b: Your machine's host name (e.g. mymachine) is hard coded into the file /etc/sysconfig/network, but it still isn't working.
 Try adding your IP address and host name to the file /etc/hosts.

 Case 2: Your linux laptop has an IP address assigned by DHCP, but also has a conflicting IP address defined for its hostname in either /etc/hosts or a Domain Name Server (DNS).
 So, upon boot-up your laptop is given an IP address from DHCP that differed from the IP address listed in the /etc/hosts or DNS server.
 To check for this descrepancy do "host mymachine" (which returns mymachines's IP address from DNS) and "/sbin/ifconfig" (which returns the IP address that was assigned to the Ethernet card).
 Try configuring your laptop to obtain its IP address from either DHCP or DNS, not both.

 This started after the move to Java 7.
-This has been reported by three people at STScI and one person at Goddard.
-We have made one fix (in APT 22.2) that helps the Orbit Planner start faster, but it is still slower to run once it starts.
+This has been reported by four people at STScI and one person at Goddard.
+We have made a fix (delivered with APT 22.2) that helps the Orbit Planner start up much faster, but it is still slower to run once it starts.
 In order to use this fix you have to select the APT HST Preference called "Orbit Planner forces local communication".
 If processing speed is still an issue the workaround is to turn off VPN while using the Orbit Planner.
 (77010)